-Natalie is undertaking a three-year Australian Research Council funded project entitled Resistance Poetics and Decolonising the Archive: Aboriginal Domestic Labour Stories from South Australia.
+Narungga artist and academic Natalie Harkin is undertaking a three-year Australian Research Council-funded project entitled Resistance Poetics and Decolonising the Archive: Aboriginal Domestic Labour Stories from South Australia.
 Through this project she is tracing a history of Aboriginal women’s domestic labour and servitude, via oral history and the State’s official record.
-The project includes working with community to share stories and develop transformative and healing ways to creatively engage with, respond to, and physically transform the colonial archive.
-Community engagement and research, including around Port Adelaide sites such as Glanville Hall, has been the focus of her Shopfront residency with Vitalstatistix in 2019.

 Creative team: Natalie Harkin and collaborators